MetaMorphic-Digital/draw-steel/src/docs/Enrichers.md

 - Gain enrichers only work on hero actors (characters with heroic resources).
 - The roll is made once and the total is applied to all selected tokens.
 - Non-hero actors will be skipped when gaining resources.
-- When using /gain, you must specify the type ("heroic" or "surge") - there is no default.
+- When using /gain, you must specify the type (e.g. "heroic", "surge", "renown").

 ## Apply Effect